 Speakers: 5 three-way full-range stage channels using JBL components in a THX-style baffle wall.
 2 Meyer X-800 twin-18” powered subwoofers (not seen in the earlier photo below) 36 JBL Custom high power speakers with QSC amps as a Dolby ATMOS surround array.

-At the time of this photo the Goldwyn booth had five film projectors, now down to four.
+At the time of this 1994 photo the Goldwyn booth had five film projectors, now down to four.
 Here there were three Norelco AAII 35/70MM projectors.
 Slots #1 and 5 have Kinoton FP-38 EC-II 16/35 high speed electronic studio machines.
-See the AMPAS site's Goldwyn Theater page for a tab to click on for detailed tech information.

-The 1994 photo is by Thomas Hauerslev from his terrific site In70mm.com.
-It's on site's DP70s in California page.
-Mr. Hauerslev reports that the machines at the Goldwyn are customized with motorized bases that allow them to pan and tilt for alignment in any conceivable format.
+The photo by Thomas Hauerslev appears on his terrific site In70mm.com.
+See the DP70s in California article.
+Mr. Hauerslev notes that the machines at the Goldwyn are customized with motorized bases that allow them to pan and tilt for alignment in any conceivable format.

-A rare view of the 5 stage speaker systems.
-Thanks to F Hudson Miller for sharing the photo as a post on the Friends of 70mm Facebook page.
+A view of the 5 stage speaker systems after another upgrade as well as integration into a THX-style baffle wall.
+Thanks to F Hudson Miller for sharing the photo as a 2021 post on the Friends of 70mm private Facebook group.
+Versions of the shot appear on many sites including on a JBL Synthesis page and the German site Hi-Fi Forum.

 A look in from house left.
 Photo: Bill Counter - 2018